 Places to Visit

 Canterbury is just half an hour away and is designated a World Heritage Site.
 A visit to the wonderful Cathedral is a must and for those who enjoy shopping and eating out the City provides both quality and variety.
-The Marlowe Theatre attracts may plays, musicals and operas from around the world - including many pre or post their West End run.
+The Marlowe Theatre attracts many plays, musicals and operas from around the world - including many pre or post their West End run.

-National Trust properties in Kent include Chartwell, Penshurst Place, Hever Castle, South Foreland Lighthouse at Dover and Sissinghurst Castle and Gardens.
+National Trust Properties in Kent include Chartwell, Penshurst Place, Hever Castle, South Foreland Lighthouse at Dover and Sissinghurst Castle and Gardens.

 Dover Castle (English Heritage) is about 30 - 35 minutes drive away.
 Allow plenty of time - it is a fabulous day out with great views of France from the White Cliffs upon which it is perched.
-Be transported back in time to WW2 and further still in the splendid Medevial Castle.
+Be transported back in time to WW2 and further still in the splendid Medieval Castle.